luaguides

 Designing Plugin Architectures in Lua

 A plugin architecture lets other developers extend your application without touching your core code.
-Lua’s module system makes this straightforward — a plugin is just a table returned by a module, and your host application calls into it.
+Designing plugin architectures in Lua starts with the module system, which makes this straightforward — a plugin is just a table returned by a module, and your host application calls into it.

 Plugin as Module